-During the informal conference, the student and parents/guardians will have the opportunity to share the student's perspective and explanation regarding the events that led to the behavioral violation and the events that led to the exclusion.
-The student and parent/guardian will also have the opportunity to confer with the principal or designee and school personnel involved in the incident that led to the suspension or expulsion.
-Further, the student and parent/guardian will have the opportunity to and discuss other forms of discipline that the district could administer.
+During the informal conference, the student and parents/guardians will have the opportunity to share the student's perspective and explanation regarding the behavioral violation and the events that led to the exclusion.
+The student and parent/guardian will also have the opportunity to confer with the principal or designee and school personnel involved in the incident that led to the suspension or expulsion and discuss other forms of discipline that the district could administer.